 This is a personal project that was created during my attendance of Springboard's UX design course.
-Since I always loved (and still love) reading books, this idea was very near and dear to me and I had a lot of fun working on this project.
+Since I always loved (and still love) reading books, I had a lot of fun working on this project.

 Hypothesis (user problem): A lot of people who generally like to read books, don’t read as much as they would like to.